Hacking group claims control of Belarusian railroads in move to ‘disrupt’ Russian troops heading near Ukraine

 The Belarusian Defense Ministry said Monday that Russian troops were already arriving in the Kremlin-aligned country, which borders Ukraine and Russia, ahead of a February training operation.
 That exercise has raised fears in the West that it would place Russian troops and equipment along Ukraine’s northern border, near the capital, Kyiv, further encircling the country.

 As of early Tuesday, customers were not able to use parts of the Belarusian Railway website for booking tickets.
 An error message said the site “is temporarily unavailable, come back later.”
 Cyber Partisans said it did not intend to affect passenger service and was working to fix the problem, the Associated Press reported.
-A spokesperson for the group, which said it did not target security and automation systems to avoid creating an emergency, did not immediately respond to a request for comment.
+A spokesperson for the group, which said it did not target security and automation systems so as to avoid creating an emergency, did not immediately respond to a request for comment.

 The Belarusian Foreign Ministry did not immediately return a request for comment.
 Franak Viacorka, an adviser to the exiled Belarusian opposition leader Svetlana Tikhanovskaya, told Bloomberg News that the hack was a “massive action” that “could paralyze the railroad infrastructure.”